-The PGA Championship of Canada wrapped up yesterday evening with Danny King and Oliver Tubb battling it out on Cabot Links’ 18th green.
+The 2015 PGA Championship of Canada wrapped up June 18 with Danny King and Oliver Tubb battling it out on Cabot Links’ 18th green.
 Surrounded by fans and fellow players, King brought the tournament to a close after sinking a four-foot putt, securing his fourth match play victory of the tournament and the championship title.

-King was awarded the coveted P.D Ross trophy last night after it was paraded into the awards ceremony in traditional Cape Breton style - with a bagpiper leading the way, of course.
-King was also awarded a $15,000 winner’s cheque and earned 60-ranking points, moving him inside the top five on the PGA of Canada Player Rankings.
+King was awarded the coveted P.D Ross trophy last night after it was paraded into the awards ceremony in traditional Cape Breton style—with a bagpiper leading the way, of course.
+King was also awarded a $15,000 winner’s cheque and earned 60-ranking points, which moved him inside the top five on the PGA of Canada Player Rankings.

-The four-day tournament, which succeeded in bringing 64 of Canada’s top-ranked players to Inverness, Cape Breton this past week, consisted of two rounds of stroke play followed by four match play rounds.
-All 64 players were treated to authentic links conditions Tuesday during the second round of stroke play, where gusty winds, fast fairways and firm greens made for challenging and exciting golf.
+The four-day tournament—which succeeded in bringing 64 of Canada’s top-ranked players to Inverness, Cape Breton—consisted of two rounds of stroke play followed by four match play rounds.
+All 64 players were treated to authentic links conditions during the second round of stroke play, where gusty winds, fast fairways, and firm greens made for challenging and exciting golf.

-Jeff Dykeman, Chief Business Officer of the PGA of Canada claims it was “one of the most incredible PGA National Championships” that he has ever been involved in.
+Jeff Dykeman, Chief Business Officer of the PGA of Canada claimed it was “one of the most incredible PGA National Championships” that he has ever been involved in.